w20chen/w20chen.github.io/_posts/2021-07-30-Huffman-Coding.md

 }

 void build_heap(void) {
-	//push an initialized root_node into a vector and make the vector into a heap heap.num = 0;
+	//push an initialized root_node into a vector
+	//and make the vector into a heap heap.num = 0;
 	for (int i = 0; i <= _ASCII_MAX_; i++) {
 		if (times[i] < 1) continue;